gserrera/gserrera.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 <div style="text-align: justify;">

-Welcome to my  webpage!
+<p>Welcome to my webpage!</p>

-I am Guillermo Serrera, PhD student in the Optics Group in the University of Cantabria.
-My work focuses on theoretical research on chiral nanophotonics and optical forces.
+<p>I am Guillermo Serrera, PhD student in the Optics Group in the University of Cantabria.
+My work focuses on theoretical research on chiral nanophotonics and optical forces.</p>

-On this site, you will find information about my research, publications and teaching activities.
+<p>On this site, you will find information about my research, publications and teaching activities.</p>

 </div>